FrenchFry/HockeySDK-WPF/README.md

 There is a lot of things missing, so here is a list of thing to do:

-* Name, Email and Comment fields are not used
-* The name of the application and the developer is not used in the crash report window
 * No default icon, it take the Application MainWindow icon
 * Ability to prompt the user right after the crash report instead of the next start
 * Related to the previous point, ability to handle crash, so the application doesn't get killed
 * Only the **Application.DispatcherUnhandledException** are handled now, **AppDomain.UnhandledException** should also be handled
-* Support for more language